What is a plug-in hybrid? PHEVs explained

 In order to make the most of that large battery, however, a plug-in hybrid will need to be recharged through an external source.
 They can partially self-charge when the battery runs low in the same way as a regular hybrid, but you’ll still need to plug into a charger for a complete top up.
 Plug-in hybrids can be charged at home through a wallbox or domestic socket, or via a public charger, the latter of which will deliver the fastest charging speeds.

-In many cases, a plug-in hybrid car will be cheaper to run than a similarly-sized petrol or diesel car.
+In many cases, a plug-in hybrid car will be cheaper to run than a similarly-sized petrol or diesel car, but that’s not the case for everyone.
 Thanks to their relatively large batteries and practical electric-only driving range, plug-in hybrid cars can switch off their combustion engine to save fuel in many low speed scenarios, instead relying purely on electric power.

-As a result, many plug-in hybrids are quoted as achieving sky-high fuel economy figures, sometimes beyond 500mpg – you can read our list of the most fuel-efficient cars to find out which are the most frugal.
-But be warned, those triple-digit fuel efficiency figures are only achievable in the real world if you keep the battery charged up and spend most of your time driving in electric-only mode on shorter, more local journeys.
+Many plug-in hybrids are quoted as achieving sky-high fuel economy figures, sometimes beyond 500mpg – you can read our list of the most fuel-efficient cars to find out which are the most frugal – but be warned, those triple-digit fuel efficiency figures are only achievable in the real world if you spend most of your time driving in electric-only mode on shorter, more local journeys.

-The more you regularly do higher speeds and longer journeys, the more the petrol engine in a hybrid will be called upon.
+On the other hand, if you spend most of your time on the motorway or at high speeds, you’re unlikely to see the same fuel economy benefits.
+That’s because the combustion engine will be doing the majority of the heavy lifting, with the electric motor only providing some assistance.
 A long motorway journey in a plug-in hybrid could even use more fuel than the same trip in a modern diesel car, and one of the primary reasons for this is the added weight of the electric motor and battery.

 Things are different if you’re a company-car driver.
 Opting for a plug-in hybrid could save you a huge chunk of cash compared to a traditional petrol or diesel car, and the reason for that is down to the way carbon dioxide (CO2) emissions are measured.
 As you may know, company-car tax, or Benefit-in-Kind (BiK), is levied according to a car’s CO2 emissions.
 The lower these emissions, the lower the car’s tax liability.